Auzzer/segment_from_noisy_annotation/ReadMe.md

 - GPU-accelerated training and inference by default
 - Safe checkpoint handling and resume support
 - Sliding‑window inference with configurable patch size and overlap
-- Built‑in metrics (Dice, clDice) and plotting utilities
+- Built‑in metrics (Dice, clDice) and plotting utilities (can be skipped for faster export-only runs)

 ## Project Layout
 - `utils/` — reusable building blocks (`dataset.py`, `losses.py`, `unet_model.py`)